Transfer VHS Tapes

 By 2000, DVD had become a much more popular and efficient tape format.
 DVD sales rapidly surpassed VHS in the United States and from the time DVD came had reached the end of its time on the scene, VHS tape experienced a rapid decline.
 The last VHS tape that was mass-produced was The History of Violence.
 By 2005, the use of VHS tape for feature films had stopped.
 VHS videocassettes had been discontinued for release to the public.
 VHS had a long and prosperous run.
 By the end of 2005, there were still an estimated 90 million machines that played VHS tape and were still functioning.
 VHS tape had a long career and its impact will continue to be felt as the next generation of hi-def formats takes its place in recording world.

-Combining Multiple Tapes to DVD
+Combining Multiple VHS to DVD

-Transferring to Hard Drive Option
+Transferring VHS to Hard Drive Option

 Transferring your VHS tapes to an external hard drive is recommended if you are going to edit your footage.
 The file type is NTSC DV AVI, the most standard format across all video editing platforms.
 Hard drives can be PC or Mac formatted and the file format is AVI DV with each hour of video taking up 13 gigabytes.

-If you are going to purchase a hard drive through DVD Your Memories, we will recommend a certain size based on the total length of your video transfer footage.
+If you are going to purchase a hard drive through DVD Your Memories, we will recommend a certain size based on the total length of your VHS transfer footage.
 If you are going to bring in a drive, please understand the space requirements and plan accordingly.
 Also we recommend bringing in a new drive, but if you would like to bring in a drive that has data on, we will ask that you sign a data-loss waiver.
 We’ve never lost data on a hard drive, but the possibility always exists.

-- With basic editing you can crop out as much unwanted footage from your tapes as you wish.
+- With basic editing you can crop out as much unwanted footage from your VHS tapes as you wish.
 This is especially helpful if you have long running tapes with only a few sections you’d like transferred.
 With basic editing you can crop out all of the unwanted material, which leaves you with only the stuff you want on your final DVD.

 - If you have several tapes with short clips on each, you can now combine all of the clips you need onto one DVD movie.
 Our editing service will allow you to pull any amount of footage from your tapes and consolidate them onto a DVD for easy viewing.

 - Remove commercials from your recorded television programs.
-Remove those annoying old commerical breaks from your video tapes, and watch your old programs seamlessly on your new DVD.
+Remove those annoying old commerical breaks from your VHS tapes, and watch your old programs seamlessly on your new DVD.
 This is great for special television specials such as sports entertainment, politics, and news footage.

-- Have you ever wanted to combine your tapes with other media?
-We can actually take your video tapes and combine them with photos, slides, negatives, and film to give a much more professional look to your DVD.
+- Have you ever wanted to combine your VHS tapes with other media?
+We can actually take your tapes and combine them with photos, slides, negatives, and film to give a much more professional look to your DVD.

-Editing From DVDs?
+Editing VHS From DVDs?